-The holidays are over.
 The days are short and the nights long.
 It’s hard to wake up in the morning.
 When you are awake, you feel irritable, can’t concentrate, crave junk food and don’t want to be around other people — not even your friends.
 What’s the problem?
 You may be experiencing “winter blues”.

 The winter blues is a sense of sadness that is brought on by fewer daylight hours and less sunlight.
 Sunlight helps your body produce hormones that affect mood, hunger and sleep.
 Because of the fewer daylight hours, your body sometimes does not make enough of those hormones and you feel the symptoms.

 You can’t make winter days longer, but you can reduce the symptoms of the winter blues.

 - Get as much sun as possible, especially the morning sun.
 Go outside every day, even if it is cold.
 Take a walk; go outside during work or school breaks.
 When you are inside, do as much as you can near a window.